TinyTroupe: An LLM-powered Multiagent Persona Simulation Toolkit: Architecture

 # instantiate each segment in its own environment singles_market = TinyWorld(\ f"Target audience 1 (US)", usa_singles, broadcast_if_no_target=False) families_market = (...) couples_market = (...) \end{codebox}

-Once an environment is in place, the experimenter can use it to reach all of its agents at once. \example{In the latter example, we could start as follows:} \begin{codebox} question = """ We are developing a new travel service (...) would use our new service or not? """ singles_market.broadcast(question) (...)
+Once an environment is in place, the experimenter can use it to reach all of its agents at once. \example{In the latter example, we could start as follows:} \begin{codebox} question = " We are developing a new travel service (...) would use our new service or not?" singles_market.broadcast(question) singles_market.run(1) (...) \end{codebox}